AkBKukU/vimrc/README.md

  - `gg` - **Top of buffer**
  - `GG` - **Bottom of buffer**
  - `.` - **Repeat last edit** - Repeats the last thing you did which can include editing in Insert mode.
-Very useful to bulk changes with using the command line.
+Very useful for bulk changes with using the command line.
  - `/` & `n` - **Find & Next** - Find instances of a search and move to the next
  instance.